Brice-sogilis/e2e-kata/README.md

 You may then consider adding more features to the program:

 + Display the actual difference in case of a mismatch between the snippet and the source file
++ Update automatically the snippet from the source file when the mismatch is expected
 + Allow some form of escaping in the markdown snippet, for example
 ````markdown
 ```python source=source.py lines = 1-5